First Leopard 2 tank Canada pledged for Ukraine arrives in Poland

 Quote from Anita Anand: "The first Canadian Leopard 2 main battle tank that we've donated to Ukraine has now arrived in Poland.
 Alongside our allies, we’ll soon be training the Armed Forces of Ukraine in the use of this equipment."

 The first Canadian Leopard 2 main battle tank that we've donated to Ukraine has now arrived in Poland.
-Alongside our allies, we’ll soon be training the Armed Forces of Ukraine in the use of this equipment.
+Alongside our allies, we’ll soon be training the Armed Forces of Ukraine in the use of this equipment.— Anita Anand (@AnitaAnandMP) February 6, 2023

 Canada will continue to #StandWithUkraine. 🇨🇦🇺🇦 pic.twitter.com/ylO6rQaJWb